-Presented in this section are summaries and details of the proposed 2025 operating budget by department.
-For comparison, the 2024 approved budget, 2024 actual amounts and 2023 actual amounts are presented alongside the 2025 figures.

-Proposed service-level initiatives or requests can be found within this section.
+Presented in this section are summaries and details of the approved 2025 operating budget by department.
+For comparison, the 2024 approved budget, 2024 projected actual amounts and 2023 actual amounts are presented alongside the 2025 figures.
+Service-level initiatives or requests can be found within this section.